The Contract: the Foundation of Construction Projects

 Bill of quantities

 The bill of quantities, as used in a remeasurement contract, is a list of the materials and their estimated quantities against which the contractors provide their rates during the tender phase.
 The agreed prices are then used for periodic valuation of the works that have been executed.

-Aisha Nadar is a senior consultant at Advokatfirman Runeland AB.
+Aisha Nadar is a partner at Advokatfirman Runeland AB.